Beerbohm – Cat working at the Theater

 After the company started receiving tons of fan mail addressed to Arthur, they decided to rename the cat food in honor of the popular cat.
 Kattomeat was rebranded as Arthur’s.

-Orangey – Movie Star
+Orangey – a Movie Star

 Orangey was an orange- colored Tabby cat trained by Frank Inn.
 Orangey is the only cat in history to have won the PATSY award twice.